 The members of the jury arrived like sleepy sand crabs.
 I’d been told earlier they were coming from their final deliberation and had by now made their decisions.
 Suddenly every handshake, glance or choice of words had the potential of hidden meaning.
 I sensed nothing.
 I saw the glitter woman from the night before.
 She smiled.
 I drank another beer.
 Before I left I went over to say goodbye to Gus.
 Just as I walked up Oskar was offering him a job directing a script he’d written called Paranoia.

 There was a party afterwards in a room so filled with cigarette smoke I couldn’t see three feet ahead of me.
 When I got back to the hotel I had to put my clothes in the bathroom and shut the door they so reeked of smoke.
 I put the award on the hotel windowsill.
-10 floors below bleating car horns from a massive traffic jam continued non-stop for 20 minutes.
-In the night sky above me reflected light from headlights illuminated pieces of newspaper caught in an updraft .
+In the night sky above me reflected light from headlights 10 floors below illuminated pieces of newspaper caught in an updraft .
 It wasn’t until I looked again that I realized they were a flock of slowly circling seagulls.
 Tomorrow an 11 hour flight back to NY.